NaoiseGaffney/Training/README.md

 		* Was testing it locally with the URL in 'settings.py'.
 	* Resolution:
 		* Remvoed the Heroku Postgres add-on, and added a new one.
 Executed the steps to migrate the Django Models to the new database instance, with the new URL in the '.env' file.

+* **Issue:** Accidentaly set `Debug = True` in Production on Heroku.
+	* Reason:
+		* Forgot to set the Heroku environment variable Debug to False..
+	* Resolution:
+		* Removed use of the variable in 'settings.py', and cleared the variable on Heroku.
+Added `Debug = False` to 'settings.py'.
+Added a check for the 'DYNO' environment variable, and if doesn't exist load the local '.env' file.
+On Heroku the Heroku variables are used instead.

 ![Section Divider: Title and Business](Documentation/section%20divider.png)